SolarSpore/Custom-Rover-Robot-/README.md

 - Double-check ENA/ENB PWM pin assignments before wiring more peripherals.
 GPIO 6-11 are reserved on ESP32 (connected to onboard flash) and should be avoided.
 - When adding the ultrasonic and IR sensors, keep pin choices ADC-safe if using ADC2 pins simultaneously with Wi-Fi (ADC2 is unreliable while Wi-Fi is active on most ESP32 modules).
 - `config.h` and the real OTA `--auth` value are gitignored on purpose.
 If either ever gets committed by accident, rotate the OTA password and Wi-Fi credentials, don't just delete the commit.
-- Keep this README's status table updated as each roadmap item lands; it doubles as the project's changelog at a glance.
+- Keep this README's status table updated as each roadmap item lands.
+- **Lessons from bring-up:**
+  - A low battery looks like random dead wheels.
+Charge before debugging.
+  - Never run more than one sender to the ESP32.
+Competing stop packets read as motor stutter.
+  - Wi-Fi modem sleep on the ESP32 causes bursty UDP timing.
+Leave `WiFi.setSleep(false)` in.
+  - Test wiring changes one channel at a time over raw UDP with the rover on blocks.
+That is how the FL/FR/RL/RR pin order was corrected.